Beatles Tracks: Walking Tour of 5 Beatles Sites In London

 In 1963 The Beatles recorded their debut album in just 10 hours at Abbey Road Studios.
 They soon relocated to London and through the 60s made the city their home base.
 Today, you can still visit numerous sites related to the Beatles and their history.
 Even a casual or non-fan visiting the city is likely to head to Abbey Road and mimic one of the most famous album covers of all time.
 As an attraction, the Abbey Road zebra crossing is probably right up there with Buckingham Palace.

 The Abbey Road Studios, located on the street of the same name in St. John’s Wood is one of the most famous recording studios in the world.
 Originally known as EMI Studios, it’s been there since the 30’s.
 Top musicians have recorded here and still do.
 Adele, Oasis, Pink Floyd, Radiohead, Amy Winehouse, The Hollies, The Zombies and Lady Gaga is a very short list.
 The Beatles called Abbey Road home while they were actively recording.
-Almost everyone of their studio tracks were produced here, mostly in Studio 2.
+Almost every one of their studio tracks was produced here, mostly in Studio 2.
 Tourists flock here not because of Pink Floyd or Gaga, they flock here because of The Beatles and that iconic album cover that took 10 minutes to shoot.

 While you aren’t likely to be granted access to the studio, you can still brave traffic on this busy roadway and have a friend take your picture on this most famous of street crossings.
 You will certainly have to wait your turn and “share” the crossing with other tourists and fans who are likely to be there.

 The easiest way to get to Abbey Road is by tube.
 On the Jubilee Line, exit at St. John’s Wood.
 This is Beatles Country.
 Two steps outside the tube entrance is a Beatles souvenir shop offering decals and refrigerator magnets and books and a variety of other trinkets.
-From here, it’s an easy 5 minute walk along Grove End Road to Abbey Road.
+From here, it’s an easy 5-minute walk along Grove End Road to Abbey Road.
 You’ll know you’re at the right place because there will undoubtedly be people there getting in the way of traffic to get pictures taken.

 It’s fun to read the graffiti on the wall along the front of the actual studio.
 I’m told this white wall gets repainted every so often, offering a blank canvas for fans to write messages.
 I was at Abbey Road one rainy evening a few years back and had my picture taken right there by the door on the studio steps.
 This time we were there on a nice summer day, and there were too many people around for that to happen.
 The front parking lot was gated.
 Next door is the Abbey Road gift shop offering all kinds of Abbey Road related merchandise.
 From books pertaining to audio production to Pink Floyd coffee mugs to Beatles drink coasters.
 Spending a few minutes in the Abbey Road area is a great way to walk in the footsteps of the Beatles.
 They were here practically on a daily basis in the 60’s.

 Just a couple of blocks away is another Beatles site: Paul McCartney’s home on Cavendish Avenue.
 The Beatles often gathered at McCartney’s before and after sessions at Abbey Road.
 From Abbey Road Studios, walk south one block and turn left onto Circus Road.
 2 blocks in is Cavendish Avenue.
 At number 7 you will find a home that McCartney bought in 1965, and is apparently where he still spends his time when in London.
 In the world of rock star mansions, his looks positively humble, at least from the outside.
 If you’re lucky the front gate will be open.
-Otherwise expect the 8 foot high gate to be closed giving you little to see.
-I suspect most fans loiter for a few minutes and take pictures by front of the gate.
+Otherwise, expect the 8-foot high gate to be closed giving you little to see.
+I suspect most fans loiter for a few minutes and take pictures by the front of the gate.
 Others probably ring the bell in the hopes of being invited in.
 What could you possibly say to be invited in?

 Interestingly, across the street is an official Blue Plaque marking a house where another Liverpool rock and roll singer once resided, Billy Fury.
-Almost forgotten now, at least in North America, Fury scored 24 hits in the UK from the late 50s to the mid 60s.
+Almost forgotten now, at least in North America, Fury scored 24 hits in the UK from the late 50s to the mid-60s.

-From Cavendish Avenue on a beautiful warm sunny day we walked just over a mile south along Wellington Avenue, then Park Road to Baker Street.
+From Cavendish Avenue, on a beautiful warm sunny day, we walked just over a mile south along Wellington Avenue, then, Park Road to Baker Street.
 I had forgotten all about it, but Baker Street is where the fictional character Sherlock Holmes spent his time.
 You will find all sorts of Sherlock Holmes related sites here, from hotels bearing his name to a huge bronze statue outside the Baker Street tube station.
 You’d think Mr. Holmes actually lived at one time.

 But what brought us here is that Baker Street (at the corner of Crawford) was the location of the Beatles’ Apple Boutique.
 When the money was really rolling in hand over fist at the end of the 60s and The Beatles didn’t know what to do with it all, they formed their own company, naming it Apple Corp.
 The storefront here was the Apple Boutique and it featured a psychedelic mural on one of it outside walls.
 Look up around the first floor, and a Blue Plaque indicates that John and George “worked here”.
 No doubt that Paul’s and Ringo’s names will be added in the future, seeing as they worked there too.
 The mural is long gone, the street corner as normal as it gets.
 We had a nice lunch at Chipotle across the street.
 It’s a nice site to walk by on the way to 34 Montagu Square, a few blocks off.